pgorman/dangerjaunt/minirules.md

 Scrolls either contain magic-user spells, or offer a particular type of protection.
 Only magic-users understand spell scrolls, but anyone can read a protection scroll.
 Scrolls are single-use --- the writing of each spell vanishes from the page as it's read --- although a magic-user can transcribe a a scroll into his spell book.
-Spell scrolls include 1--3 spells.
+Spell scrolls contain 1--3 spells.
 Typical scrolls include:

 1. Spell scroll: Light, Knock